 Paul Toole’s bungalow in Somerset is an eye-poppingly bright winter wonderland with a holographic Santa conducting and the lights flashing in time to the music.
 Karl Beetson in Northamptonshire takes the art of computerised displays even further and has a band of cuddly animals performing Christmas songs sequenced to his lights — although it’s an uphill battle getting his reluctant dad to help.
 And in Bristol there are

 light wars between competing neighbours.

 These tacky mega-watt displays are spectacular, fun and raise a lot of money for charity — but you really wouldn’t want to live next door.

 Cutting Edge delves into the world of extreme festive decorations, meeting people whose homes boast some of the most eye-catching and impressive Christmas-light displays in the UK.
-Paul Toole spends more than £5,000 on his hobby annually, and this year has planned his most ambitious project yet - to decorate all the houses on his street.
+Paul Toole spends more than £5,000 on his hobby annually, and now wishes to decorate all the houses on his street.
 Northamptonshire computer whizz Karl Beetson is trying to use animatronics to create a spectacular display, while Bristol brothers and next-door neighbours Paul and Lee Brailsford face competition from a rival planning to upstage them.

 Netflix UK viewers are bingeing so hard that they're watching 13-part dramas in 24 hours